FastComments/fastcomments-docs/src/content/guides/multiple-sites/items/from-name-email-logo.md

 [app-screenshot-start url='/auth/my-account/configure-domains'; selector = '.account-block form'; title='Customizing From Name, Email, and Logo' app-screenshot-end]

 When customizing the logo shown in emails, ensure that the size you are uploading is the same size that you want to show in the footer of the email.

+### When Customizing The `From Domain`

+To allow FastComments to securely send email as your domain, ensure you add an SPF record that allows us to do so.

+Some more information on how to do this is here: https://mailtrap.io/blog/multiple-spf-records/